podonoghue/SolderingStation/PCB_Quad/ReadMe.md

-# Quadrature Encoder duaghter board
+# Quadrature Encoder daughter board
 A small adapter board to transition between the main board and a quadrature encoder.
 Allows more flexible depth of the main board.